0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 Another possibility to customize your Smart Contract involves setting different zk requests.
 First of all, multiple `REQUEST_ID` must be defined inside the main Smart Contract.
 Therefore, the contract deployer can set a different query for each request ID and create different outcomes inside `_afterProofSubmit` according to the type of proof received.
 For example, an airdrop contract can verify the role of a user inside a DAO and distribute a different amount of tokens based on the role.

+## Further Tutorial for On-chain Verification

+- [Polygon ID On-chain Verifications - Codingwithmanny](https://github.com/codingwithmanny/polygonid-on-chain-verification), contains a more detailed explanation of the ERC20 Airdrop using Polygon ID.
+Furthermore it contains a section for debugging common errors and for minting an NFT starting from on-chain Polygon ID Claim Verification.